 Things For New CEOs To Consider

 - FACT: If you have not built a company before you can not possibly know what you don’t know.

 - You don’t want to bet your company that you will get everything right the first time without some help and specific experience.

 - Even with 80 hour work weeks, you don’t have the time to do everything.

 - You are unlikely to raise a significant amount of capital without an experienced CEO in place, or ready to join on funding.

 The smartest founders learn and understand what they do not know and get help from those who have done it before ( a "Prudent CEO") either full-time or part-time.
 This is one reason why I founded C-Level Enterprises, to catalyze the success of young companies who are ready to grow rapidly and help them avoid the costly mistakes and risks that most new entrepreneurs can make at a cost that is a fraction of a full-time CEO.

-One day a week from an experienced CEO may be the difference between success and failure, and is guaranteed to improve your business in many ways that pays the cost many times over.
-A board of directors typically can not provide this level of input and experience as they have neither the time of the breath of experience across all disciplines unless that board member is a CEO.
+One day a week from an experienced CEO may be the difference between success and failure and is guaranteed to improve your business in many ways that pay the cost many times over.
+A board of directors typically can not provide this level of input and experience as they have neither the time of the breadth of experience across all disciplines unless that board member is a CEO.
 I recommend at least two experienced CEOs on a board of directors at all times with this in mind.

 What is a CEO’s Job Anyway?